CIMPLE-project/knowledge-base/README.md

 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

-> The CIMPLE Knowledge Graph (CimpleKG) is a continiousely updated large knowledge graph that has been created to help researchers combat misinformation.
+> The CIMPLE Knowledge Graph (CimpleKG) is a continuously updated large knowledge graph that has been created to help researchers combat misinformation.
 CimpleKG links information from fact-checking organizations with other datasets about misinformation, giving researchers a more comprehensive view of the problem.
 >
 > This repository contains scripts to deploy the Knowledge Graph developed within the [CIMPLE project](https://www.chistera.eu/projects/cimple).